nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The use enters the command `view 1`.

 Step 2.
-User input is parsed by `ViewCommandParser` which created the `ViewCommand` object, then the method `LogicManager#execute` is called to create the `ViewCommand` object.
+The method `LogicManager#execute` is called on the user input, prompting for `ViewCommandParser` to parse the user input and create the `ViewCommand` object.

 Step 3.
 The `execute` method of `ViewCommand` is then called on the object, which returns a `CommandResult` object.